konradhy/battlearena/README.md

 A turn-based multiplayer game where you fight against AI or challenge a friend.

 This project showcases the integration of gaming with artificial intelligence (AI) to enhance the user experience and game functionality.
-My goal was to explore three ways gaming can elevate AI's capabilities:
+My goal was to explore three ways AI can elevate gaming:

 ## NPC Behavior Control